jeenalee/til/README.md

 Tail-recursion in scala: Tail-recursive function ends by calling itself.
 [Finding nth Fibonacci number with tail-recursion in scala] (./scala/nth_Fibonacci.scala)

 20160330
-Polymorphic functions in scala: Polymorphic function is a so called generic function.
+Parametric polymorphic functions in scala: Polymorphic function is a so called generic function.
 It doesn't rely on parameters of with specific types.
 [Checking if an array is sorted in scala] (./scala/is_sorted.scala)

 20160331
 [Currying] (https://en.wikipedia.org/wiki/Currying): The way I understood currying is that you transform a function that takes > 1 parameters `f(a, b) = c` to a series of functions with only one parameter: `g(f(a)) = c, where f(a) = b`.
 The advantage is that each function becomes highly specialized, which can be reused in other situations, allowing the programmer to mix-and-match functions more easily.
 [This] (http://stackoverflow.com/questions/36314/what-is-currying) is another good explanation.
 [This] (./scala/currying_implementation.scala) is the implementation of concepts related to currying in scala.

+20160404
+[Django Girls Tutorial] (http://tutorial.djangogirls.org/en/): Today, I finished the Django Girls Tutotrial.
+Django is pretty awesome!
+I thought it was really cool how everything (i.e. `blog_post`) becomes an object with attributes (i.e. `blog_post.author`).
+I can't wait to make more webapps based on Django.